SericX/StreamerBot-custom-commands/RewardLeaderboard/README.md

 Allows users to search for quotes by string (Streamer.bot v1.0.0+ only)

 # How to implement?
 You'll need to add it as a C# Code subaction and update the properties in the code.
+While adding the subaction, you may also need to click "Find Refs" in your C# editor to add a reference to LiteDB.
+Streamer.Bot found this in my default installation directory.

 ## topx
 By default, set to 3 to output the top 3 redeemers.
 You can change this to whatever number you like...theoretically.